Where are they now? Man Utd’s youngest Premier League starting XI

 Bailly looked like the heir to Nemanja Vidic during his debut season at United in 2016-17 but has rarely had a consistent run of starts due to fitness issues.

-The Ivory Coast international is currently behind Harry Maguire and Victor Lindelof in the pecking order and, with a new centre-back potentially arriving this summer, he faces an uncertain future at the club.
+The Ivory Coast international is currently behind Harry Maguire, Victor Lindelof and Raphael Varane in the pecking order and faces an uncertain future at the club.
+He remains contracted at Old Trafford until 2024.

 LB: Demetri Mitchell